 A retainer agreement is a contract signed between the client and freelancer in which the former commits to paying the latter a certain amount of money each month.
 The two parties can agree on a retainer based on the project scope or a specific amount of hours.
 The terms of the agreement vary depending on many factors.
 For the most part, however, the contract runs for 6-12 months.

 Now that you understand what it can do, it should be pretty obvious to you what the retainer agreement sample is.
 The sample shows you the type of agreement you should prepare or expect to sign, especially if you are unfamiliar with such contracts.
+It ensures that you professionally draft an agreement with all the features that will appeal to the client.
+It also works to ensure that you don't leave any loopholes that allow you to be taken advantage of.
 It helps to study the agreement closely so you know its most important segments, as that could be the difference between profitability and losses for your business.